MSU-DHI-Lab/data-workflows-workshop/START_HERE.md

 # Start Here

 Welcome.
-This repo is the boxed-up version of a workshop we already ran.
-Every day is a self-contained 60–90 minute mini-repo, so you can skim, learn, or facilitate without worrying about hidden dependencies.
+This repo is a workshop-in-a-box for cultural heritage data workflows.
+Every day is a self-contained 60–90 minute module, so you can skim, learn, or facilitate without hidden dependencies.

 ## Quick 3-click skim
 - Click `WORKSHOP_OVERVIEW.md` for the big picture.